theluxury/cellar-door/README.md

 1. Tweets with empty text after unicode has been removed will still be printed in \<text> (date) format with empty text.

 2. The full list of escapes that are replaced with one whitespace are as follows.
-Note that performance can be slightly improved by trimming this list, as none of the example tweets actually had \t \v or \b in them.
-However, they were added to the list for completness.
   * \r\n
   * \n
   * \r
   * \t
   * \v
   * \b
+    Note that performance can be slightly improved by trimming this list, as none of the example tweets actually had \t \v or \b in them.
+However, they were added to the list for completness.

 3. An empty line has been added after the tweets and before the unicode count for styling as in the example in the output.

 ## Assumptions for Feature Two

-1. Hashtag text that is empty after removing the unicode is ignored and not made into a node.
+1. All Hashtags with empty text after removing the unicode is considered the same node.

-2. The 60 seconds window given is inclusive (tweets must be older than 60 seconds from the new tweet to be evicted as opposed to older than or equal to 60 seconds from the new tweet).
+2. The 60 seconds window given is exclusive (tweets that are older than or equal to 60 seconds from the new tweet are evicted).

-3. In tweets.txt, there were lines of JSON that indicated the API was at it's limit for tweets being read.
-These are ignored even though they have a timestamp.

-4. All tweets (even those without any hashtags) have the ability to evict old tweets.

-5. If the graph contains no edges and no nodes, then the output with be 0.0.
+3. If the graph contains no edges and no nodes, then the output with be 0.00.

-5. The tweet inputs will be sorted chronologically, as stated in the FAQ.
+4. The tweet inputs will be sorted chronologically, as stated in the FAQ.
 If for whatever reason they are not, my code will work if line 18 in average_degree.py is uncommented and tweets in line 19 is replace with sorted_tweets.

+## Error Handling

+There are two noteworthy possible sources of error.

+1. JSON Parsing Errors
+   JSON lines that cannot be parsed are skipped and logged into ./log/log.txt and the program continues to run as normal.
+This is in response to the various limit JSON lines that were in the example tweets.txt.
+Though the test input won't have such lines, it seems like it would be best practice to leave in this error handling for future use.

+2. Graph Edge/Node Removal Errors
+   If the program attemps to remove an edge that is non-existent, the program crashes.
+This is the intended behavior, as this means that the graph data is corrupt and any future rolling average calculation will be inaccurate.
+This error should not happen in general, but is something to be aware of.

+For both of these errors, a message will be written into ./log/log.txt for debugging.

 ## Tests

-Unit and e2e tests have been written.
+A suite of unit and e2e tests have been included.
+Note that the inputs for the tests are not real tweets in the sense they only contain keys necessary for our tests.
+This was done for easier readability as real tweet json is hard to read.
+Unit tests inputs are coded directly in ./src/unit_test.py while e2e_test.py inputs are in ./test_files.
+This was done to to better replcate fact the real program reads from a .txt file.

+### Unit Tests

+The suite of tests included currently

+1. JSON parsing and error handling.
+2. Formatting of the values once parsed.
+This includes
+  * Making hashtags lower case
+  * Removing unicode
+  * Replacing escapes.
+  * Removing duplicate hashtags from tweets (includes hashtags that become identical after removing unicode).
+3. Graph and deque arithmetic to ensure edge, node, and deque counts are consistent with requirements.

+### E2E Tests

+Contains two e2e tests, one for each feature.
+The input tweets haven been chosen to try to test for all edge cases that may arise from escapes, unicode, duplicate hashtags, etc.

+### Donald Trump

+Donald Trump's last name is used frequently for sample hashtags, as #Trump appeared in the first tweet from tweets.txt to contain a hashtag, and I thought it would be both topical and humorous to keep using it.
+Note that this does not mean I support him, his parties, or the wall.

 Please send any comments or questions to Mark Wang at zhengkaw@gmail.com